 The Institute for Public Representation (IPR) is a public interest law firm and clinical education program founded by Georgetown University Law Center in 1971.
 The Institute serves as counsel for groups and individuals who are unable to obtain effective legal representation on matters that often have a significant impact on issues of broad public importance.
-IPR has three faculty members, who along with five graduate fellows, supervise students in three different areas of the law: communications and technology, environmental, and civil rights/general public interest.
-Although students work on projects within a single subject matter area, they take seminars and participate in rounds with students from all three areas.
+IPR has two faculty members, who along with four graduate fellows, supervise students in two different areas of the law: environmental law and communications and technology.
+Although students work on projects within a single subject matter area, they take seminars and participate in rounds with students from the other area.
 This clinic provides many opportunities for legal and factual research, writing advocacy documents, and contact with clients, opposing and/or outside co-counsel, and agency officials.

 For more information about the Institute for Public Representation, visit the IPR website.